Whole grains: Hearty options for a healthy diet

 Try these tips to add more whole grains to your meals and snacks:

-Enjoy breakfasts that include whole-grain cereals, such as whole-wheat bran flakes (some bran flakes may just have the bran, not the whole grain), shredded wheat or oatmeal.
+- Enjoy breakfasts that include whole-grain cereals, such as whole-wheat bran flakes, shredded wheat or oatmeal.

-Substitute whole-wheat toast or whole-grain bagels for plain bagels.
-Substitute low-fat muffins made with whole-grain cereals, such as oatmeal or others, for pastries.
+- Substitute whole-wheat toast or whole-grain bagels for plain bagels.
+Substitute low-fat, whole-grain muffins for pastries.

-Make sandwiches using whole-grain breads or rolls.
-Swap out white-flour tortillas with whole-wheat versions.
+- Make sandwiches using whole-grain breads or rolls.

-Replace white rice with quinoa, brown rice, wild rice, barley or bulgur.
+- Replace white rice with brown rice, wild rice, bulgur, barley or other grains.

-Use rolled oats or crushed whole-wheat bran cereal in recipes instead of dry bread crumbs.
+- Use rolled oats or crushed whole-wheat bran cereal in recipes instead of dried breadcrumbs.

-Eating a variety of whole grains not only ensures that you get more health-promoting nutrients but also helps make your meals and snacks more interesting.
+Eating a variety of whole grains ensures that you get more health-promoting nutrients.
+A variety also helps make your meals and snacks more interesting.